PhuongLe/PhuongLe.github.io/_posts/2021-01-04-deep reinforcement learning.md

     I use a NN having multiple inputs as the state-action spaces and single output as the Q-value.
 I plan to improve the source code to support a different architecture that has multiple inputs and multiple outputs, in which the inputs are the states space while the outputs are the pairs of {action, Q-value}.
 I expect that it would reduce the computing time when exploring the best action based on the states space.

-1. Implement RL using Q-Function approximation with the pre-trained NN above.
+1. Implement Deep RL using Q-Function approximation with the pre-trained NN above.

     After having a RL implementation with Q-Learning algorithm, this step is a transision step to replace the look-up table with an approximate function thich is a NN.
 The RL with Q-Function as a NN is also called as Deep RL with Deep Q-Learning.
 The reason we should try to avoid using look-up table is because saving all state-action spaces requires a huge memory and data processing time, leading to be unrealistic for an environment that has a large state-action space.